BBunnyy/ECE-2500-Project-0/README.md

 Running code (.exe, or in visual studio):
 1. Download the project as a .zip and extract.

-2. Ensure you save the .obj files to be tested to the folder myDisassembler_Taylor.
+2. Ensure you save any of the .obj files to be tested to the extracted folder
-	(*This is in the myDisassembler_Taylor folder)

 3. Open the Command Prompt window (search cmd in windows search bar).

-4. In the Command Prompt window, navigate to the myDisassembler_Taylor folder of myDisassembler like so: cd Users\???\Desktop\myDisassembler_Taylor\
+4. In the Command Prompt window, navigate to the extracted folder
-		(??? is the user where the file is downloaded)

-5. Run the .exe program by typing: myDisassembler *.obj (* is replaced with the file name)
+5. Run the myDisassembler.exe program by typing: myDisassembler *.obj (* is replaced with the file name)

 6. Errors and progress are written to the command line, and the output *.s file is written to the same folder the .exe is in.